 Motorcycle Safety Tips

 Lane splitting aside, there are still plenty of dangers a motorcycle rider must face every time they hop on their bike.
 What can they do to “ride defensively” and stay safe?
-Here a few quick tips, straight from our experienced Houston motorcycle accident lawyers.
+Here a few quick tips, straight from an experienced Houston motorcycle accident attorney at our law firm.

 - Suit up!
 Even though Texas does not have motorcycle helmet laws, safety gear is still important.
 The World Health Organization determined wearing a helmet reduces the risk of death by almost 40% and reduces the risk of head injury by almost 70%.
 Whenever you ride, always wear your helmet, as well as protective apparel like a leather jacket, gloves, and closed-toe boots.